 As Internet shopping developed, online stores loved nothing better than a calendar event to have an excuse to send out an email promotion to their customers.
 Black Friday spread from bricks and mortar stores to the World Wide Web.
 And since there are no national borders online, it began to appear in inboxes far from the States.

 So what do non-Americans think if Black Friday?
 For the most part the origin of the day has been forgotten and it's just one more commercial event, after Halloween and before Christmas, or other more local events.
-And they can of course participate in Buy Nothing Day, which takes place on Saturday 25 November outside the U.S.A.
+And they can of course participate in Buy Nothing Day, which takes place on 29 November.

 This theme links well with